gourmetjs/gourmet-ssr/docs/tutorial-1.md

 - A user must log in to the app to access this main screen.
 - The main screen has two panes that you can switch using tabs.
-- The "Latest News Headlines" pane displays a list of news articles fetched from `newsapi.org`.
+- The "Latest News Headlines" pane displays a list of latest news articles fetched from [`newsapi.org`](https://newsapi.org).
 - The "Saved Articles" pane displays bookmarked news articles.
 - Bookmarks are saved per user account.
 - If there are more articles than displayed in the current pane, there will be a `Load more` button at the bottom of the list.
 If clicked, 10 more items are fetched and appended to the list.